fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/docker-in-docker/NOTES.md

 This template's approach creates pure "child" containers by hosting its own instance of the docker daemon inside this container.
 This is compared to the forementioned "docker-_outside-of_-docker" method (sometimes called docker-outside-of-docker) that bind mounts the host's docker socket, creating "sibling" containers to the current container.

-For this technique to work, the "Docker in Docke
+For this technique to work, the "Docker in Docker" Feature included in this template automatically forces the parent container to be run as `--privileged` and adds a `/usr/local/share/docker-init.sh` ENTRYPOINT script that, spawns the `dockerd` process.

+The included `.devcontainer.json` can be altered to work with other Debian/Ubuntu-based container images such as `node` or `python`.
+F